s7jaweig/EXML-WS-23-24---Planet-V2/README.md

 </p>
   <em>Fig. 14: Heatmaps for Lion in Krueger National Park</em>

 The network predicted the correct region for wild lions.
-Both approaches show that the lion and tiger have the greatest influence.
-The Sliding BlackBox approach highlights the importance of the environment surrounding the lion and tiger, which is typical of the savannah.
+Both approaches show that the lions have the greatest influence.
+The Sliding BlackBox approach highlights the importance of the environment surrounding the lions, which is typical of the savannah.
 The Superpixels approach also emphasizes the significance of the environment, with a major influence from the animals.
 Notably, the environment is more relevant than previously thought, specifically the typical savannah vegetation.
 This indicates that the network in this area has learned not only the animal species but also the type of environment.
 This is a positive outcome, as the generalization of the region seems to have been successful.

 ## Conclusion